 Shakeology claims to be the “healthiest meal of the day” and to help you lose weight, feel energized, improve digestion and lower cholesterol.
-In reality it may just be an expensive substitute for real food that has loads of ingredients with little scientific backing.
+In reality it may just be an expensive substitute with little scientific backing.

 Type Of Product